jfecher/ante-website/content/docs/roadmap.md

 (llvm) codegen have been implemented for quite some time so readers can assume the basic inner workings of the compiler are working.

-If there is a feature you see in the language tour that is not listed here, please file an issue.
-All designs in the [ideas](docs/ideas) page are not implemented as their design is still non-final and may not be selected at all.
+All designs in the [ideas](/docs/ideas) page are not implemented as their design is still non-final and may not be selected at all.

 Key: